Heptite/HTML/README.md

 ## Installation

+Note: If you have an old installation of this plugin, you need to remove its files first or they may prevent the packed version from loading.

-Install using your favorite package manager, or use Vim's built-in package support:
+Install using your favorite package manager, or use Vim's built-in package
+support:

 ### Unix/MacOS